Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The placenta is the organ of respiration, nutrition and fetal excretion.
-It produces hormones that ensure normal life of the mother and protect the fetus from immunological aggression from the mother, preventing its rejection, including by preventing the passage of maternal immunoglobulins of class G (IgG).
+The placenta is the organ of respiration, nutrition and excretion of the fetus.
+It produces hormones that ensure the normal vital activity of the mother and protect the fetus from immunological aggression from the mother, preventing its rejection, including preventing the passage of maternal immunoglobulins of class G (IgG).

 Location in the human body